sepulworld/deadman-check/README.md

   DESCRIPTION:

-    Monitor a Redis key that contains an EPOCH time entry.
+    Monitor a Consul key that contains an EPOCH time entry.
       Send a Slack message if EPOCH age hits given threshold

   COMMANDS:

-    help           Display global or [command] help documentation key_set        Update a given Redis key with current EPOCH switch_monitor Target a Redis key to monitor
+    help           Display global or [command] help documentation key_set        Update a given Consul key with current EPOCH switch_monitor Target a Consul key to monitor

   GLOBAL OPTIONS: